1) Hello everybody. Can you introduce yourself in a few words (age, job, career, etc.)?

 : I started computing in 1978.
 I did my first programs on TI57, then Motorola 6800, and finally Z80, the race beast of the 1980s ...
 My computers were: Sharp MZ-80K, Sinclair ZX80, Sinclair Spectrum, Amstrad CPC464, then 6128.
 On the 6128 I cracked and compiled everything that came out, but I only spread them locally.
 Finally in 1990 I bought an Atari 520 ST. Amazing!
 It was easy to code thanks to Devpac2 and GFA BASIC.

-who was looking for a swapper on the Paris region.
-We met and started to swap solo for them.
+who was looking for a swapper in the Paris region.
+We met and started to swap exclusively for them.
 Some time later, I had a nice contact on RTEL with a guy named Vincent (Supremacy

-) who swapped too.
+) who was also a swapper.
 One day he had a dinner party and I met Laurenzo who swapped for The Replicants

 .
-Rather than making an absurd plague of quality and speed, we partnered since we had two different sources of games and founded Passwords
+Rather than competing against eachother in a race of quality and speed, we partnered up since we had two different sources of games and founded Passwords

 with other friends, swappers and coders.
 We also had competitors for the swap (I can not remember their name); I contacted their chief on RTEL and we joined our networks and created Euroswap.

 : Actually, Sark and Laurenzo asked me to make CDs for Passwords when they saw my Noware